zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/index.md

 ## Fluent API

-Configuration is applied to entities or their properties via chained methods, which is the identifiying feature of the _Fluent API_ pattern.
+Configuration is applied to entities or their properties via chained methods, which is the identifying feature of the _Fluent API_ pattern.

 #### Pros